-Facebook is a powerful platform that can be used by professionals to promote their brand as well as for personal purposes.
+Facebook is a powerful digital marketing tool that can be used by professionals to promote their brand as well as for personal purposes.
 It can be a real treasure trove of information, but some people don’t use it to its full potential.
 If you don’t want to be one of them, take a look at our list of 7 cardinal sins people commit on Facebook:

 1. Creating a personal profile for your business

 Some people create a personal account instead of a page for their business.
 It’s simply not as effective, and it doesn’t look professional.
 Personal profiles are designed for personal users, and pages are far better suited to businesses.
 By using pages instead of a personal profile, businesses allow people to like their page, interact directly with them, or follow them.
 They also benefit from features designed specifically for businesses, such as Facebook Business Page Analytics.